Post-traumatic stress disorder, or PTSD, can occur after stroke when the survivor is left extremely shaken by the event.

 While these symptoms can apply to other conditions, the one symptom that sets PTSD apart is immobilization.

-If you experience overwhelming stress associated with your trauma, then it will create feelings of ‘stuckness’ and hinder your ability to move on.
+If you experience overwhelming stress associated with your trauma, then it may create feelings of ‘stuckness’ and hinder your ability to move on.

 Identifying PTSD After Stroke

-Diagnosing PTSD after stroke is difficult as the condition is typically accompanied by other post-stroke side effects like depression and cognitive problems.
+Diagnosing PTSD after stroke is difficult, as the condition is typically accompanied by other post-stroke effects like depression and cognitive problems.

-This makes it hard to distinguishing what’s what.
+This makes it hard to distinguish what’s what.
 Therefore, self-assessment is the best way to identify PTSD after stroke.